torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 processes which belong to the cgroups consisting the inclusive sub-hierarchy of the cgroup.
 When a controller is enabled on a nested cgroup, it always restricts the resource distribution further.
-The restrictions set closer to the root in the hierarchy can not be overridden from further away.
+The restrictions set closer to the root in the hierarchy can analt be overridden from further away.